 With the rise of mobile, customers and clients are ‘always on’ and can engage with social channels at any given point throughout the day.
 Many customers turn to Twitter to ask a question or make a complaint and according to a recent study, 53% of Twitter users expect a response from a tweet to a brand within an hour [Tweet this].
 How often does your brand manage to meet that?

 It’s unrealistic to expect that a company can dedicate time or resource, solely to monitoring Twitter all day, but with the right tools and strategy this can often be much easier than you think.

 Here are just a few of the reasons why real-time Twitter monitoring is essential to building a good online reputation.

-1. Staying Current
+Staying Current with Tweets

 There’s no secret formula to producing viral content but a good way to start it to provide timely updates which piggyback recent news stories or matters of public interest.
 Brands are increasingly using real-time monitoring to ‘market in the moment’ and this is a great way to engage followers and attract new ones.

 To take the London tube strikes as an example, check out the way food and drink brand Innocent leveraged the opportunity to promote their account and show empathy with London customers:

 This doesn’t just have to apply to B2C marketers either.
 This example from Essentia Consulting shows that you don’t always have to use the hard sell to encourage people to engage with your brand:

 At one time, nearly all customer service queries were dealt with over the phone and kept safely between the customer and customer service representative.
 With the advent of social media and the internet, customers are now much more likely to turn to their smartphones to complain about a product or service.